-(c) the types of funds, broken down according to the categories set out in points (i) to (vii) of Article 1(g) as well as crypto-assets and other relevant categories, and an additional category corresponding to economic resources within the meaning of Article 1(d).
+(c) the types of funds, broken down according to the categories set out in points (i) to (vii) of Article 1(g) as well as crypto-assets and other relevant categories, and an additional corresponding category economic to resources within the meaning of Article 1(d).
 For each of those categories and where available, the quantity, location and other relevant features of the funds or economic resources.